CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 singularity: "image/turotial.sif"

 ```

 If you have a container for a specific rule of the workflow, you have to specify the container within the rule.

-Finally, one can submit the Snakemake workflow as a slurm job as shown below:
+Finally, one can submit the Snakemake workflow as a batch job as shown below:

 ```
 #!/bin/bash
 #SBATCH --job-name=myTest